vocdoni/census3/api/README.md

 | 500 | `error encoding strategy info` | 5015 |

-### GET `/strategies/{strategyID}/estimation`
+### GET `/strategies/{strategyID}/estimation?anonymous={true|false}`
 Enqueue the estimation of size and time (in milliseconds) to create the census generated for the provided strategy.
+It also calculates the accuracy of the resulting census, it could be different to 100% if the census will be anonymous.

 - 📥 response: